Llenar70/allye-doc/CausalForest.md

 ![causalforest_control_placeholder](./imgs/causalforest_control_placeholder.png)

 *   **Data Variables**
-    *   **Treatment Variable**: Select the binary treatment variable and specify the Control Group Value, which will be encoded as 0.
-Other wise it will be encoded as 1.
+    *   **Treatment Variable**: Select the treatment variable and specify the Control Group Value (encoded as 0).
+If the treatment has more than two categories, all non-control categories are aggregated as treated (1) and a warning is shown.
     *   **Outcome Variable**: Select the outcome variable.
+If it is binary discrete, a Positive Outcome Class selector appears.
+Multi-class discrete outcomes are not allowed.
     *   **Covariates**: Drag and drop variables to be used in the analysis into this list.
     *   **Meta Variables**: Move variables not used in the analysis but to be kept in the data to this list.
 *   **Forest Hyperparameters**
     *   **Max Depth**: Sets the maximum depth of each decision tree in the forest.
     *   **Number of Trees**: Sets the number of decision trees to build in the forest.
     *   **Sample Rate (%)**: Percentage of rows to subsample from the training set before fitting the forest.
 Note: The actual number of training records is capped at 50,000 for performance.
+    *   **Random State**: Controls reproducibility (affects data split, subsampling, model initialization, permutation importance, and propensity model).
+Use −1 to disable.
     *   **Feature Importance Method**: Select the method for calculating feature importance.
         *   `Impurity`: Impurity-based (fast, can be biased).
         *   `Permutation`: Permutation-based (more reliable but computationally expensive).
+    *   **Permutation Repeats**: The number of random permutations per feature for permutation importance.
+Enabled only when `Permutation` is selected.
+The widget warns when the estimated cost is high (rough heuristic based on features × repeats).
 *   **Evaluation Settings**
     *   **Test Set Size (%)**: The percentage of data (0–99) to be held out as a test set for model evaluation and feature importance calculation.
 If set to 0, the entire dataset is used for training.
 When `Test Set Size` > 0, metrics like AUUC Score and Transformed Outcome MSE are calculated on this held-out test set.
 *   **Apply Button**